priyansh490/Job-Portal/README.md

 # Job-Portal

 # About Website
-1)This website displays categories of jobs like Government jobs and Corporate jobs as well.
+1) This website displays categories of jobs like Government jobs and Corporate jobs as well.

-2)You can also make your own resume.
+2) You can also make your own resume.

 -------------------------------------------
 # Steps For Execution